 But it’s also made it more difficult for me to function in some social situations and I have challenges with empathy and making personal connections.
 It’s also made me a little different.
 I prefer eccentric.
 Anyone who has met me in person will tell you the same thing.
 I’m cool with it, though.
 I consider my weirdness one of my greatest assets.

-Here are some of my habits in the form of recommendations.
+Here are some of my best millennial money habits in the form of recommendations.
 They have helped me immensely.

 1. Be authentic, weird, transparent, and direct

 Life is short.
 Don’t waste time.
 Be yourself.
 People can see through an act.
 Be transparent and direct.
 Once I learned this I became a lot more successful.
 People don’t like being sold.
 They want to know who you are.
 So tell them.
 Show them.
 People connect with humans and vulnerability and authenticity form real connections.
 I used to think that I had to be completely buttoned up and polished, but I realized that just not who I am – so I dropped it and my success increased exponentially.
 Embrace your weirdness – it’s human.

 I also used to spend a ton of time strategizing how to communicate more effectively with people, but then learned that a vast majority of people simply appreciate transparent and direct communication.
 Don’t beat around the bush.
 Be straight.
 It builds credibility and you get things done a lot faster.
 Being direct and transparent set the tone for a relationship.
 In most cases, if you are transparent and direct, whoever you are communicating with will naturally respond the same way.
 Let’s get to the point.
 Once of the best pieces of sales advice I’ve ever received is to simply ask a potential client how interested they are in what I am offering.
 If they aren’t interested then I save a ton of time and if they are, then I can redirect the conversation to address more specific questions or concerns they may have.

 2. Surround yourself with an equal mix of weird, successful, and people smarter than you